empirical-org/Empirical-Core/docs/features/activities/categorization.md

 This is the secondary and tertiary level of organization used in the default order for the Activity Search.

 ### Topics, Sections, and Topic Categories
 Topics correlate roughly to Common Core standards.
 Each activity has a topic, to which it is joined through the topic_id on the activity table.
-These are used to sort activities on the
+These are used to sort activities on the Common Core Standards report.
+They are commonly referred to as 'Standards' on the front end.

+Each topic has a section, which roughly correlates to the Common Core Grade Level standards.
+Topics are joined with sections through the section_id attribute on the topic table.
+Sections are commonly referred to as Standard Levels on the front end.
+They appear as a column on the Activity Search, although are not used in the default sorting order.

+Topics also have topic categories, which are rough groupings of activities which overlap in some, but not all, places with Activity Categories.
+They are joined by the topic_category_id attribute on the topics table.
+These are no longer used to sort activities.

 ## Organized Within
 ### Units